 Irma Jean Morden was born 88 years ago on May 6, 1931 to parents Lawrence and Mary Morden in Souris, Manitoba.
 Mom was the middle child between older brother Alex and younger sister Margaret.
 The family lived on the farm at Hartney, Manitoba and worked hard to raise grain and cattle.

-To send flowers in memory of Irma Fardoe, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Irma Fardoe, please visit our Heartfelt Sympathies Store.

 Mom was a lifelong learner.
 She did grades 1 to 8 at the one room Forbes School, Grades 9 and 10 by correspondence and Grade 11 at Hartney High School.
 Mom went on to complete secretarial training at Success Business College in Brandon in 1948 and found her first job at the YMCA in Brandon.
 She travelled to Victoria with her cousin Madeline and worked in BC before returning to the prairies.

 In 1950, Mom caught a ride from Hartney to Brandon with her cousins Les and Madeline Morden.
 A handsome young man named Ken Fardoe rode with them.
 All four squeezed into the front seat of the truck and a romance between Mom and Dad was sparked.
 They were married on June 6, 1953 in Souris with a reception at the local Chocolate Shop.
 They honeymooned in Minnesota and Dad introduced Mom to fishing which became one of her favourite activities.
 They celebrated their 50th anniversary in June 2003.

 Mom and Dad loved the north and moved to Flin Flon in 1953.
 They rented Nanna Macarthur’s house on Green Street for a year and moved to 133 Queen Street in 1954.
 I was born in July 1955 and Diane came along in December 1956.
 Our house was less than 600 square feet but felt like a palace to us.